MySQL Index Tuning Basics

 This also applies to composite primary keys.

-Case 8: Large column index
+Case 8: Index on a large column

 prefecture_battle_id

 key_len is 768 = ((255 + 1) × 3).
-It is tripled because utf8 Unicode requires 3 bytes per character.
+The reason it is three times larger is because utf8 Unicode requires three bytes per character.

 Since key_len is 6 = ((1 + 1) × 3), the index size can be reduced.